Examines important literary movements and literary genres with attention to their historical context. Emphasizes issues of race, class, and gender.

 A willingness to respectfully discuss issues related to race, class, gender, sexuality, citizenship, and war as they relate to the poetry we study will also be an essential part of the collaboration for this course.

 Class assignments and grading

 Active, engaged, collaborative participation is important to the learning in this course and as such will be a significant component of your final grade.
-Expect to write a brief critical and/or creative writing assignment in preparation for each class session.
+Expect to write a brief critical and/or creative writing assignment (graded on completion) in preparation for each class session.